google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 Using HTTP Archive (top ~500K sites) to analyze the state of [JavaScript on mobile](http://beta.httparchive.org/reports/state-of-javascript#bytesJs), we can see that 50% of sites take over 14 seconds to get interactive.
-These sites spend up to 4 seconds just parsing & compiling JS.
+These sites spend up to 4 seconds just parsing and compiling JS.

 <img src="images/1_sVgunAoet0i5FWEI9NSyMg.png"/>